mmeil3/FireClimateSpatialAnalysis/README.md

 ```
 #### Geographically Weighted Regression
-If the LSR model revealed evidence of spatial autocorrelation in the dependent variable, we can proceed with fitting a GWR model.
-This regression analysis enables the computation of raw and standardized regression coefficients and the standardized residuals to differentiate local spatial variations (Oyana, 2021, p.
+If the Least Squares Regression model revealed evidence of spatial autocorrelation in the dependent variable, we can proceed with fitting a Geographically Weighted Regression model.
+GWR allows us to quantify how temperature influences wildfire density in British Columbia using these coefficients and residuals (Oyana, 2021, p.
 150).
-GWR allows us to quantify how temperature influences wildfire density in British Columbia using these coefficients and residuals.

 $$
 Y_{uv} = \alpha + \beta_1 X_{uv} + \beta_2 E_{uv} + \beta_3 A_{uv} + \epsilon_{uv}